Lawyer: Family slaughter ‘almost unbearable’ for Utah father

-SALT LAKE CITY (AP) - The killing of a Utah mother and three of her children by a gunman identified by police as her 16-year-old son is “nearly unbearable” for the father of their children, a lawyer said Thursday.
+SALT LAKE CITY (AP) - The killing of a Utah mother and three of her children by a gunman identified by police as her 16-year-old son is “nearly unbearable” for the father who survived, a lawyer said Thursday.

 Colin L. Haynie “respectfully requests time and privacy to grieve and to heal himself and those he loves, including both of his sons,” attorney David Isom, who represents the father, wrote in a statement.